IDMNYU/IdeationPrototypingSpring19-Bennett/Time_Management_System.md

 Between weeks 3 - 9, try out each of the time management systems during a weekday, one at a time.
 Document the method and post it to your Process Site under "time management system".

-Create a written reflection which responds to the following:
+Create a written reflection which responds to the following (post under Responses/Refections, label "Time Management-(specific method)":

 * How you approached it: When did you set it up for?
 How did your structure it?